Culbas: Deal and play

 The cards are fanned, face down, on the table and players draw for the first deal, the lowest card prevailing.
 For this purpose only, cards rank in their natural order, Aces low, in a 52-card pack; or in Écarté order (K Q J A 10 9 8 7) in a Piquet pack.

 Deal and play are anticlockwise.
 The dealer shuffles, offers to the left for cutting and then deals five cards each (2+3 or 3+2).
 The next eight cards are spread, face up, on the table and the remaining cards are placed, face down and to the right, as the talon.
 Next to the talon is a small basket or corbillon for the pool (poule).

 Any player who is dealt four of a kind returns them to the dealer, who places them at the bottom of the talon and gives out four replacements.

 First hand (premier en cartes), the player to the right of the dealer, begins by playing, if able, one card that matches one of the table cards e.g. a King to a King or a Nine to a Nine.
 He or she picks up both cards and places them, face down, nearby.
 A player with three cards of the same rank as a table card, may play them and pick up the table card.
-If unable to play, either because there are no matching cards or because there are no table cards left, a player must culbas i.e. throw down his or her hand, combining it with the table cards and drop out of the current deal.
+If unable to play, either because there are no matching cards or because there are no table cards left, a player must culbas i.e. throw down their hand, combining it with the table cards and drop out of the current deal.

-A player who has to culbas and go out, pays as many jetons to the basket as the number of cards left in his or her hand.
+A player who has to culbas and go out, pays as many jetons to the basket as the number of cards left in their hand.